|Nutrition Facts (per serving)|

 Store in an airtight container.

 - With the increasing popularity of the keto diet, there are now several keto-friendly sugar substitutes available on the marketplace.
-Stevia, sucralose, erythritol, monk fruit sweetener, and yacon syrup are all low-carb sweeteners that can be used in keto recipes.
+Stevia, sucralose, erythritol, allulose, and monk fruit sweetener are all low-carb sweeteners that can be used in keto recipes.